suncloudsmoon/awesome-open-source-ai/README.md

 - [OLMo 2](https://allenai.org/blog/olmo2) - Completely open language model with all parts of the model training process open-source and scores well on benchmarks.
 - [Phi-4](https://huggingface.co/microsoft/phi-4) - Great language model that is SOTA in various benchmarks for a medium-sized language model that's great for instruction-following and logical tasks (Note: Phi models typically underform outside benchmarks).
 - [Qwen 2.5](https://qwenlm.github.io/blog/qwen2.5/)[^2] - Best in-class language models that excel in benchmarks for math, etc., but may have censorship on certain topics (i.e. Tiananmen Square).
+- [Qwen 2.5 Coder](https://qwenlm.github.io/blog/qwen2.5-coder-family/)[^3] - Best in-class language models that excel in coding related tasks.
 - [Qwen 2.5-1M](https://qwenlm.github.io/blog/qwen2.5-1m/) - Similar to Qwen 2.5 but supports a context length of up to 1M tokens, making it suitable for long-context tasks such as podcast generation.
-- [Qwen 2.5 Coder](https://qwenlm.github.io/blog/qwen2.5-coder-family/)[^3] - Best in-class language models that excel in coding related tasks.
+- [Qwen2-VL](https://qwenlm.github.io/blog/qwen2-vl/) - Great LLM that supports vision understanding (image & video) and is supported by llama.cpp.
 - [SmolLM2](https://github.com/huggingface/smollm) - A series of tiny language models that is great for tinkering around and summarizing content (not so great for finetuning).

 [^1]: Only 1B and 38B are open-source.